This page provides information on how we, Norfolk County Council, use your personal information to administer the Blue Badge scheme.

 We share this information without your specific consent as it is reasonable and necessary to do so to fulfil our public tasks or it is otherwise in the substantial public interest to do so.
 The law imposes safeguards to protect your privacy in these circumstances.

-We will also share your information, subject to contractual and other legal safeguards, with organisations contracted by us to provide a service to the council or directly to you.
-These service providers are known as data processors and have a legal obligation under GDPR and to us to look after your personal information and only use it for providing that service.
+We may also share your information, subject to contractual and other legal safeguards, with organisations contracted by us to provide a service to the council or directly to you, for example, the company contracted to print the blue badges.
+These service providers are known as data processors and have a legal obligation under UK GDPR and to us to look after your personal information and only use it for providing that service.

 How we keep your information